yast/y2r/spec/y2r_spec.md

 ### Terms

-Y2R translates YCP terms as instances of the `YCP::Term` class
+Y2R translates YCP terms as calls to the `YCP.term` method, which creates an instance of the `YCP::Term` class

 #### YCP Code